 - Which companies are covered by the Fairwork standards?

-Fairwork focuses on companies that use digital platforms to distribute piecemeal work to workers who need access to the app or website to undertake it.
+Fairwork focuses on companies that use digital platforms to distribute piecemeal work to workers who need access to an app or website to undertake it.

 - What are Fairwork principles (i)?